 You've probably heard of LinkedIn, the "Facebook for professionals" with over 200 million users.
 We've assembled a list of reasons of why it's a great idea for students to start using LinkedIn while still attending college.

-Connecting with professionals - At its core, LinkedIn provides professionals an opportunity to connect with each other over the internet.
+Connecting with professionals - At its core, LinkedIn provides professionals an opportunity to connect with each other.
 While students might say "add me on Facebook", professionals will ask that you add them on LinkedIn.
-This way, when that executive looks at your profile, they don't see party pictures, but a polished profile with work history and skills.
+This way, when an executive looks at your social media presence, they don't see party pictures, but a polished profile with skills and work history.

 Sharing ideas and discussion - Attending a college like Whitman is about exploring your passions, and LinkedIn has over a million groups dedicated to sharing thoughts about every topic you can think of.
-They provide an excellent opportunity to connect with professionals and enthusiasts who share your interests, and can expand your network to broader horizons.
+They provide an excellent opportunity to connect with professionals and enthusiasts who share your interests, which can broaden your network and future plans.

 Researching organizations - Over 1 million organizations have public profiles on LinkedIn, which gives you an opportunity to learn more about their company culture, connect with employees, and apply for job openings.

 Increasing your visibility - LinkedIn is a huge network, and once you have registered and fully completed your profile, you have made yourself visible to professionals and organizations around the world.
 The overwhelming majority of recruiters now use social media (and LinkedIn especially) to scout for potential employees.
 This trend is only increasing, with more hiring occurring in-network than on public job boards.

 Student Resources - LinkedIn has a series of helpful documents and videos geared towards introducing students to LinkedIn.